GO – Get Oriented

 To help you prepare to start your academic program, we invite you to read the information and links below, and watch our orientation videos below.
 Then join us for upcoming online sessions, where you will have the chance to meet your International Student Support team, and get answers to your questions.

-Check back often, as we will be updating information adding resources to this page through the month of June.
+Check back often, as we will be updating information adding resources to this page.

 Get Ready – Next Steps